NUWCDIVNPT/stig-manager/docs/_build/html/_sources/the-project/index.rst.txt

 Support
 ==============

-The STIG Manager team is usually available on CVR Microsoft Teams
+The STIG Manager team is usually available on the Flank Speed instance of Microsoft Teams

+|